Maddy Cusack juggled two jobs as Sheffield United Women's paid just £6,000 a year

 and live on Freeview channel 276

-The mother of Sheffield United's Maddy Cusack says her daughter was paid just £6,000 a year for her role as vice-captain - and how she was under "too much pressure" in the months before her death.
+The mother of Sheffield United's Maddy Cusack says her daughter was paid just £6,000 to play football last year - and she was under "too much pressure" in the months before her death.

 The Blades vice-captain died at her home in Derbyshire on September 20, leaving family, friends, fellow players and the wider Sheffield United community devastated.
 She was 27.